ubccr/ccrdocs/pages/getting-access.md

   [ColdFront](https://coldfront.ccr.buffalo.edu) to create projects, add group members, and request allocations to resources.
 Once an allocation is activated, users on that allocation will be able to access the resource.
-  More details about ColdFront can be found in [CCR's ColdFront Cloud documentation](portals/coldfront.md#request-an-allocation).
+  More details about ColdFront can be found in [CCR's ColdFront documentation](portals/coldfront.md#request-an-allocation).

 - __Students and postdocs__ can contact the faculty member (PI) who is sponsoring your account to request that they add you to their project and